whiteducksoftware/flock-showcase/README.md

 ## 📜 License

-This showcase repository is licensed under the [Apache 2.0 License](LICENSE). <!-- Update LICENSE if different -->
+This showcase repository is licensed under the [MIT License](LICENSE). <!-- Update LICENSE if different -->

 ## 🔗 Links